AtheerAlgherairy/Cloudsim-FCFS-SJF-RR-PSO-/README.md

 #----------- Settings:

-# of VMs: 20 , Homogeneous VMs
+Number of VMs: 20 , Homogeneous VMs
 Timesharing policy is used for both host-level and task-level

 PSO population size= 25 Particles